Glass House Mountains: Peaks

 Each of the peaks is protected within the Glass House Mountains National Park.
 Some of the peaks display vertical columns, particularly Mount Coonowrin, Mount Ngungun and Mount Beerwah at the Organ Pipes.
 These columns are the result of lava contraction.
 Scattered throughout the hills are shallow caves which have been formed by wind erosion on rocks that were softened by groundwater.
 The peaks are culturally significant to the traditional owners, the Gubbi Gubbi people and the Jinibara people.
 To the south east of the Glass House Mountains township is an Aboriginal bora ring.
-The names of each mountain in the range are:
+Prominent peaks in the range include: